+September 30, December 31,

+2012 2011

+Unrealized losses on U.S. Treasury securities classified as short-term

+investments \$ - \$ 1

-As of March 31, 2012 and December 31, 2011, the Company's U.S. Treasury securities classified as short-term investments had unrealized losses of approximately \$3,000 and \$1,000, respectively.
-The unrealized losses in both periods were primarily caused by slight increases in short-term interest rates subsequent to the purchase date of the related securities.
-The Company collected the contractual cash flows on its U.S. Treasury securities that matured from January 1, 2012 through May 3, 2012, and expects to be able to collect all contractual cash flows on the remaining maturities of its U.S. Treasury securities.
+The unrealized losses as of December 31, 2011 were primarily caused by slight fluctuations in short-term interest rates subsequent to the purchase date of the related securities.
+The Company collected the contractual cash flows on its U.S. Treasury securities that matured from January 1, 2012 through November 5, 2012, and expects to be able to collect all contractual cash flows on the remaining maturities of its U.S. Treasury securities.